lexandro/dockery/README.md

 0.3.1
 - Add: helper links to the known fields/information pieces to help understand
 - Add: In Chrome mode add Settings view to enable synced storage usage
-- Add: pure JSON view for image details
+- Add: pure JSON view for imageDetails
 - Add: remove button to imageDetails

 0.3.2